Methotrexate

 • If you have never had chickenpox, your doctor may recommend vaccination against this before starting methotrexate.
 If this was not possible and you come into contact with a person with chickenpox or shingles, then you should go to your doctor straight away as you may need special preventative treatment.

-• Yearly ‘flu’ (influenza), COVID vaccines and 5 yearly pneumococcal vaccines are safe to have whilst taking methotrexate and are recommended.
+• Vaccinations against common infections such as the flu, pneumococcal infection or COVID are safe to have whilst taking methotrexate and are recommended.
+If you have not been offered these, please speak to your doctor.
 If you have not been offered these, please speak to your doctor.

 • For more information, see the Patient Information Leaflet on immunisations.